 We collect personal data about you when you give it to us or explicitly consent for it to be given to us.
 This generally occurs when you complete an online form, survey, quiz or questionnaire in which case you have chosen to consent to the collection and subsequent sale of your personal data.

-We collect and process the minimum amount of information we need to be able to sell your details to our client, so that our client is able to contact you about their services and deliver effectively to you the service you have expressed interest in, or to fulfil a service contract, or to meet a legal obligation.
+We collect and process the minimum amount of information we need to be able to sell your details to our client or market services to you, so that us or our client is able to contact you about promotional services and deliver effectively to you the service you have expressed interest in, or to fulfil a service contract, or to meet a legal obligation, or to market to you an offer we think will be interesting to you.
 How much data we collect depends on the type of service you have expressed an interest in.
 This information can include:

 your first name and last name